 Officials present included: House Democrats Eliot Engel (D-NY), Josh Gottheimer (D-NJ), Elaine Luria (D-VA), Brad Schneider (D-IL) and Anthony Brindisi (D-NY); Minority Whip Steve Scalise (R-LA) and Jewish GOP Reps.
 Lee Zeldin (R-NY) and David Kustoff (R-TN); Senators Lindsey Graham (R-SC), Chuck Grassley (R-IA), James Lankford (R-OK), Rob Portman (R-OH), Ted Cruz (R-TX) and Tom Cotton (R-AR); Secretary of State Mike Pompeo, Education Secretary Betsy DeVos, Director of National Intelligence John Ratcliffe, Commerce Secretary Wilbur Ross, HUD Secretary Ben Carson, Secretary of Transportation Elaine Chao, Ambassador to Israel David Friedman, Florida Gov. Ron DeSantis, State Department’s Morgan Ortagus and Peter Berkowitz, outgoing envoy on Iran Brian Hook, USAID’s Bonnie Glick, Justice Department’s Makim Delrahim and the Treasury Department’s Mitch Silk and David Eisner.

-Other attendees included: Former Senators Joe Lieberman (I-CT) and Norm Coleman (R-MN), Bahrain’s former Ambassador to the U.S. Houda Nonoo, Jason Greenblatt, Victoria Coates, Tom Rose, Ken Weinstein, Aryeh Lightstone, Paul Packer, Jon Lerner, Martin Indyk, William Daroff, Malcolm Hoenlein, Arthur Stark, Elan Carr, Ellie Cohanim, Safra Catz, Howard Kohr, Betsy Berns Korn, Howard Friedman, Elliot Brandt, Mark Wilf, Richard Sandler, Eric Fingerhut, Rabbi Yehuda Sarna, Todd Ricketts, Aryeh Bourkoff, Ken Kurson, Rob Satloff, Mark Dubowitz, Cliff May, Michael Makovsky, David Makovsky, Michael David Epstein, Bob Book, Chaim Deutsch, Phil Rosen, Nick Muzin, Rabbi Levi Shemtov, Harold Rhode, Tevi Troy, Joseph Meyer, Josh Block, Yitz Tendler, Ron Lauder, Mort Klein, Rabbi Marc Schneier, Sol Werdiger, Marc Goldman, Moshe Bane, Nathan Diament, Jerry Wolasky, Rabbi Moshe Hauer, Rabbi Steven Burg, Nachman Mostovsky, Eytan Laor, David Milstein, Dana Brody, Mark Levin, Jake Gerber, Jeff Ballabon, Omri Ceren, Ralph Herzka, Israel Maimon, Carl Schwartz, Rabbi Abraham Cooper, Mark Weitzman, Sarah Idan, Joel Eisdorfer, Caroline Glick, Sean Weisbord, Jonathan Burkan, Dov Hikind, Eli Beer, Paul Teller, Trudy and Stanley Stern, Shmuley Boteach, Stuart Weinblatt, Yarden Golan and Roee Snir.
+Other attendees included: Former Senators Joe Lieberman (I-CT) and Norm Coleman (R-MN), Bahrain’s former Ambassador to the U.S. Houda Nonoo, Jason Greenblatt, Victoria Coates, Tom Rose, Ken Weinstein, Aryeh Lightstone, Paul Packer, Jon Lerner, Martin Indyk, William Daroff, Malcolm Hoenlein, Arthur Stark, Elan Carr, Ellie Cohanim, Safra Catz, Howard Kohr, Betsy Berns Korn, Howard Friedman, Elliot Brandt, Mark Wilf, Richard Sandler, Eric Fingerhut, Rabbi Yehuda Sarna, Todd Ricketts, Aryeh Bourkoff, Ken Kurson, Rob Satloff, Mark Dubowitz, Cliff May, Michael Makovsky, David Makovsky, Michael David Epstein, Bob Book, Chaim Deutsch, Phil Rosen, Nick Muzin, Rabbi Levi Shemtov, Harold Rhode, Tevi Troy, Joseph Meyer, Josh Block, Yitz Tendler, Ron Lauder, Mort Klein, Rabbi Marc Schneier, Sol Werdiger, Marc Goldman, Moshe Bane, Nathan Diament, Jerry Wolasky, Rabbi Moshe Hauer, Rabbi Steven Burg, Nachman Mostovsky, Eytan Laor, David Milstein, Dana Brody, Mark Levin, Jake Gerber, Jeff Ballabon, Omri Ceren, Ralph Herzka, Israel Maimon, Carl Schwartz, Rabbi Abraham Cooper, Mark Weitzman, Mort Klein, Sarah Idan, Joel Eisdorfer, Caroline Glick, Sean Weisbord, Jonathan Burkan, Dov Hikind, Eli Beer, Paul Teller, Trudy and Stanley Stern, Shmuley Boteach, Stuart Weinblatt, Yarden Golan and Roee Snir.

 IA kosher food magazine thrives amid a boom in home cooking